-Furniture Friend, Bella now lived near, cleaned premises for a living.
+Laura’s friend who lived above her, cleaned premises for a living.

-A tale came my way: Bella had been seen cleaning offices at a quarter to nine in the morning.
+A tale came my way: Laura was cleaning offices at a quarter to nine in the morning.
 Her reward?
 A bottle of wine.

 ‘What are you playing at?’
-I demanded to know.
-A career woman, cleaning other’s dirt, for alcohol.
+I demanded.
+A career woman cleaning other peoples dirt for alcohol.

-She denied the casual labour, said tale teller was mistaken.
+Laura denied the casual labour.
+She said the tale teller was mistaken.
 Years later she confessed it was true.

-Now officially on the sick, not capable of nursing.
-Weeks became months, and still she had not returned to work.
+Now officially on the sick, Laura was not capable of nursing.
+Weeks became months and still she had not returned to work.

 There was to be a meeting with her employer.
-Bella attended with Furniture Friend, a discussion concerning Bella’s long-term absence from nursing.
+Laura attended this meeting accompanied by her friend.
+A discussion concerning Laura’s long-term absence from nursing.

-It was decided she take a sabbatical, a year off without pay.
+It was decided Laura would take a sabbatical: a year off work without pay.
 She was given time to think about it.

 I attended the next meeting with her employer, so did a union representative.
-It seemed that Bella had no choice, take the leave or be sacked.
-I sat in that room, Bella by my side opposite a man, and two women I had not met before.
-It was agreed, Bella would take a year out
+It seemed that Laura had no choice, take the leave or be sacked.
+I sat in that room, Laura by my side opposite a man and two women I had not met before.
+It was agreed, Laura would take a year out

-I could not contain my composure, a tear tumbled onto my cheek, like the toddler my daughter was once.
+I could not contain my composure.
+A tear tumbled onto my cheek, like the toddler my daughter used to be.
 My tears began to flow.
 I could see the sorrow on the faces of people I did not know.

-We left the room, Bella went to her ward to collect her pay slip.
-Opened the envelope straight way, her eyes scanned the paper whilst her mind raced to the off-licence.
+We left the room.
+Laura went to her ward to collect her pay slip.
+Opened the envelope straight way.
+Her eyes scanned the paper whilst her mind raced to the off-licence.

 She turned and looked at me.
 ‘What are you crying for?’
 Was all she had to say.